Dates: August 1 through July 31

 Number of fellows: Three (ACGME)

-The Duke Primary Care Sports Medicine Fellowship is a one-year ACGME-accredited program open to physicians who have completed residency training in the fields of family medicine, pediatrics, internal medicine and emergency medicine.
+The Duke Primary Care Sports Medicine Fellowship is a one-year ACGME-accredited program open to physicians who have completed residency training in the fields of family medicine, emergency medicine, pediatrics, or internal medicine.

-The purpose of the program is to enable primary care physicians to develop expertise in the area of sports medicine.
-Essential teaching and administrative skills are emphasized and are developed through the cooperation of a number of outstanding departments at Duke University Medical Center, including community and family medicine, orthopaedic surgery, and emergency medicine, as well as the Duke University athletic department.
+The purpose of the program is to enable physicians to develop expertise in the area of sports medicine.
+Essential teaching and administrative skills are emphasized and are developed through the cooperation of a number of outstanding departments at Duke University Medical Center, including family medicine and community health, orthopaedic surgery, and emergency medicine, as well as the Duke University athletic department.
+The fellowship is housed within the sports division of the Department of Orthopaedic Surgery, which serves as the primary clinical site, and is ACGME-accredited through the Department of Family Medicine and Community Health.

 A variety of exceptional educational experiences is offered and completion of the fellowship offers the privilege of sitting for the Certificate of Added Qualification in Sports Medicine.